humbertosouza/samples/README.md

 ## Samples available

 README - Minimum readme for collaborative work.

 This file aims Startups to transition from a low structured repos to more collaborative repos.

-Begining of the file from is after ---
+Begining of the file from the next line.

 ---
 <h1 align="center">
   <br>